How Does the Premium Tax Credit Work for Health Insurance?

 - Report your final tax credit amount when filing your federal income taxes.

-On the other hand, you can get a tax refund if you are not eligible for advance premium payments.
+You also have the option to get your subsidy in full at the end of the year.
 When filing your taxes, you subtract the full amount of the tax credit from all the taxes you owe.
 But during the year, you pay more per month for health insurance.
-In short, either you will get your credit all at once later or it will be spread out over the year.
+In short, either you will get your credit all at once later, or it will be spread out over the year.

 If money is tight, you should take the advance premium tax credit because it lowers your bills sooner.